 Ask Massage Schools About Their Philosophy

-All massage schools teach you what you need to know to pass the state licensing exam.
+All massage schools will teach you what you need to know to pass the state licensing exam.
 But ask about their philosophy and approach.
 Do they combine theory and practice from the beginning?
 How long have their teachers worked there?
 Do they have classes in Eastern modalities like Shiatsu?
 What is their continuing education program?

 Talk To The Massage School's Graduates